vidstack/player/apps/site/src/routes/docs/player/components/media/media/_Docs.md

 The media controller is central to the player architecture, hence why it's hosted by `<vds-media>` which is the top-most component.
 The controller acts as a message bus between the media provider and UI.
-The main responsibilities include:
+The controller's responsibilities include:

 - Providing the media context that is used to pass media state down to components.
 This context is injected into and managed by the media provider.